/ delegates · admitted manifold

 Ledger-01 takes one invoice and one purchase order as extracted text, compares them, and returns a bounded verdict: match, mismatch, insufficient_evidence, or refuse.
 Every mismatch includes evidence citations.
 Every non-match requires human signoff.

 It does not approve.
 It does not book.
 It does not reconcile.
 It does not interpret tax.
 It does not detect fraud.
-The delegate's job is bounded by design — and by the admission battery that let it ship.
+The delegate's job is bounded by design — and by the qualification it passed before shipping.

 Worker Phi-4 mini 3B · Q4_K_M